mskchaithanyaraj/HealU/README.md

 1. Visit the main page of **HealU**.
 2. Click on **Meal Planner** to enter your location and other details.
 3. Review personalized meal recommendations with detailed nutritional information.
-4. Place orders directly or find local sources for ingredients.

 ## Folder Structure